harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

    1. Enable multipathd

-    The above file will take effect on the next reboot of the node;
+    Adding the above files to `/oem` will take effect on the next reboot of the node;
-    multipathd can be enabled immediately without rebooting the node using the following commands:
+    `multipathd can be enabled immediately without rebooting the node using the following commands:

       ```shell